-We declared special dividends in November 2014, June 2016 and December 2016.
+We declared special dividends in November 2014, June 2016, December 2016 and May 2017.
 The November 2014 special dividend totaled \$27.6 million in cash payments to our stockholders.
 In connection with the November 2014 special dividend, our board of directors also approved cash payments totaling \$2.4 million to be made to holders of our stock options and stock appreciation rights as equitable adjustments to the holders of such instruments in accordance with the provisions of our equity incentive plans.
 The June 2016 special dividend totaled \$43.1 million in cash payments to our stockholders.
-In connection with the June 2016 special dividend, our board of directors also approved cash payments totaling \$6.9 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments to the holders of such instruments in accordance with the provisions of our equity incentive plans.
-The December 2016 special dividend totaled \$171.4 million in cash payments to our stockholders.
+In connection with the June 2016 special dividend, our board of directors also approved cash payments totaling \$6.9 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments to the holders of such instruments in accordance with the December 2016 special dividend totaled \$171.4 million in cash payments to our stockholders.
 In connection with the December 2016 special dividend, our board of directors also approved cash payments totaling \$28.6 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments to the holders of such instruments in accordance with the provisions of our equity incentive plans.
+The May 2017 special dividend totaled \$87.1 million in cash payments to our stockholders.
+In connection with the May 2017 special dividend, our board of directors also approved cash payments totaling \$12.9 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments to the holders of such instruments in accordance with the provisions of our equity incentive plans.

-Although we declared the special dividends described above and may declare an additional special dividend of \$ million prior to the closing of this offering, we do not anticipate declaring cash dividends following this offering.
+Although we have declared and paid the special dividends described above and have declared an additional special dividend of \$43.0 million that is contingent upon, and payable following, the closing of this offering to the holders of record of our stock as of November 30, 2017, and approved further cash payments of \$7.0 million to be made to holders of our stock options, stock appreciation rights and restricted stock units as equitable adjustments in connection with this dividend in the event that it is paid, we do not anticipate declaring cash dividends following this offering.
 Any future determination to declare dividends will be made at the discretion of our board of directors and will depend on a number of factors, including future earnings, capital requirements, financial conditions, future prospects, contractual restrictions and covenants and other factors that our board of directors may deem relevant.
 Our credit facility contains covenants that limit our ability to pay dividends on our capital stock.